-To date, the Department has received approximately three public correspondences about the proposed project.
-The public correspondence expressed concern over increased traffic, overall scale and massing on a narrow street, and impact on the historic nature of the street and neighborhood.
+• To date, the Department has received approximately four public correspondences about the proposed project.
+The public correspondence expressed concern over increased traffic, overall scale and massing on a narrow street, impact on the historic nature of the street and neighborhood, and impact on events on De Boom Street, specifically the beer garden set up by 21st Amendment Brewery.
 Copies of this correspondence have been included within the Commissioner packets.